chtenb/fate/README.md

 - Errorchecking
 - Fix unnecessary pylint complains
 - Reimplement repeat, since classes can't be decorated
-    Problem: how to handle next_document etc?
+  - Problem: how to handle next_document etc?
 We don't want those to be recorded.
 - Implement commandmode as a persistent command, similar to undomode
 - Select around/inside (not finished yet)
-- Improve syntax highlighting, for instance by disregarding quotes inside comments and strings select around should maybe also disregard brackets etc in comments and strings
+- Improve syntax highlighting, for instance by disregarding quotes inside comments and strings
+  - select around should maybe also disregard brackets etc in comments and strings
 - Enhance selector set
-- Think about how to decorate classes easily, without disabling subclassing Can't decorate classes by functions: this turns them into functions this means that they can't be used as parentclass and that they can't be checked by issubclass
+- Think about how to decorate classes easily, without disabling subclassing
+  - Can't decorate classes by functions: this turns them into functions
+  - This means that they can't be used as parentclass
+  - and that they can't be checked by issubclass
-- Think about possibility to add remap support (i.e. map keys forall modes) This is a generalization of the cancelkey feature
+- Think about possibility to add remap support (i.e. map keys forall modes)
+  - This is a generalization of the cancelkey feature
 - Incorporate testing with multiple sessions
 - Unittests for pattern select machinery